Puerto Rico statehood movement: Puerto Rico Status Act (H.R. 8393) Passes House

 On December 15, 2022, H.R.
 8393 passed the House of Representatives in a 233–191 vote with 11 absences.
 It would have instituted a binding referendum that would allow Puerto Ricans to vote on the future status of the island, that Congress would have to obey.
-Every Democrat voted in favor of the bill, and was joined by 16 Republicans.
+Every Democrat voted in favor of the bill, as did 16 Republicans.
 The bill died in the Senate.
+In April 2023, Puerto Rico's Status Act, which seeks to resolve its territorial status and relationship with the United States through a binding plebiscite at the federal level, was reintroduced in the House by Democrats.
+This legislation, however, has been viewed as biased in favor of incorporating Puerto Rico as a state due to its introducers being pro-State for Puerto Rico.